jmateusms/saywhatever-bot/README.md

 ## Set up your own instance

+### Environment variables

 You can run an instance of the bot by getting a token using [Telegram's Botfather](https://telegram.me/botfather).
 Then add the token as an environment variable `TOKEN` (i.e., create an .env file with `TOKEN=x`, where `x` is your token).

 You also need an `OWNER_ID` environment variable, which is the ID of the user who will be able to use the bot.
-To get your ID, run the file `get_user_id.py` and send `/get_id` to the bot.
+To get your ID, run the file `get_id.py` and send `/userid` to the bot.

+Lastly, you need a `DUMP_ID` variable, which is a chat ID for a group where the bot will send the generated voice recording, before sending it to the user.
+This must be done because Telegram's API for inline results only allows sending either a URL or a file ID.
+The voice recordings are sent to the `DUMP_ID` chat and then immediately deleted.

+- Create a group and add the bot.
+- Run the file `get_id.py` and send `/chatid` to the bot.
+- Set `DUMP_ID` to the value of the chat ID.
+- (Optional) Archive the chat, so that its notifications won't appear for you.

+### Dependencies

 Install the needed packages with: